FSantos-De-Jesus/FSantos-De-Jesus/README.md

 - 🍒 I use python for writing Snakemake workflows; Unix and shell tricks geek.
 - 💡 Enthusiast of machine learning approaches for cancer Biology.

+## Here you'll see some of my downstream analyses and python scripts repositories.
+I'm beginning on this so soon I will put more details in each proyects linked to these scripts and analyses, and sequencing analyses tutorials